About our School / Values and Ethos

 New, purpose built accommodation and a significant refurbishment programme has meant that Aston Fields Middle School is now one of the best equipped middle schools in Worcestershire with excellent specialist teaching facilities in addition to high quality classroom accommodation.
 Year 5 pupils benefit from a purpose built classroom block adjacent to their own playground.

-Information and Communication Technology facilities have seen recent rapid expansion and, in addition to designated networked suites of computers within the school, pupils have access to PC’s, multimedia and interactive white boards throughout their four years in the school.
+Information Technology facilities have seen recent rapid expansion and, in addition to designated networked suites of computers within the school, pupils have access to PC’s, multimedia and Promethean and interactive white boards throughout their four years in the school.

 At Aston Fields Middle School we believe all members of our school family are part of a wider, international community.